Shriram1603/C-Tips/Variance_in_and_out_CSharp.md

 ---

 ## ❓ Why Use `in` and `out`?
+`in/out` let's you convert between different instantiations of a generic delegate type (See Real-World Use Case 1).
 While implicit conversion may work, `in` and `out` **formally declare variance**, which allows:

 - Safe type conversion.